Ghana: Economy

 Ghana produces high-quality cocoa.
-It is the 2nd largest producer of cocoa globally.
-Ghana is classified as a middle income country.
+It is the second largest producer of cocoa globally and its ICCO membership helps in its international cocoa trade.
+Ghana is classified as a middle-income country.
 Services account for 50% of GDP, followed by manufacturing (24.1%), extractive industries (5%), and taxes (20.9%).

-Ghana has an increasing primary manufacturing economy and export of digital technology goods along with assembling and exporting automobiles and ships, diverse resource rich exportation of industrial minerals, agricultural products primarily cocoa, petroleum and natural gas, and industries such as information and communications technology primarily via Ghana's state digital technology corporation Rlg Communications which manufactures tablet computers with smartphones and various consumer electronics.
+Ghana's economy is characterized by a growing manufacturing sector and the export of digital technology products.
+The country is also engaged in the assembly and export of automobiles and ships.
+Additionally, Ghana's economy benefits from a diverse range of resource-rich exports, including industrial minerals and agricultural products, with cocoa being a primary commodity.
+The nation is also a significant producer and exporter of petroleum and natural gas.

+The information and communications technology (ICT) sector plays a crucial role in Ghana's industrial landscape, with companies such as Rlg Communications, a state-affiliated digital technology corporation, leading in the production of tablet computers, smartphones, and various consumer electronics.

 Urban electric cars have been manufactured in Ghana since 2014.

-Ghana announced plans to issue government debt by way of social and green bonds in Autumn 2021, making it the first African country to do so.
-The country, which is planning to borrow up to $5 billion in international markets this year, would use the proceeds from these sustainable bonds to refinance debt used for social and environmental projects and pay for educational or health.
+Ghana announced plans to issue government debt by way of social and green bonds in autumn of 2021, making it the first African country to do so.
+The country, which was planning to borrow up to $5 billion in international markets, would use the proceeds from these sustainable bonds to refinance debt used for social and environmental projects and pay for educational or health.
 Only a few other nations have sold them so far, including Chile and Ecuador.
 The country will use the proceeds to forge ahead with a free secondary-school initiative started in 2017 among other programs, despite having recorded its lowest economic growth rate in 37 years in 2020.

-Petroleum and natural gas production

-Ghana produces and exports an abundance of hydrocarbons such as sweet crude oil and natural gas.
-The 100%-state-owned filling station company of Ghana, Ghana Oil Company, is the number 1 petroleum and gas filling station of Ghana, and the 100%-state-owned state oil company Ghana National Petroleum Corporation oversees hydrocarbon exploration and production of Ghana's entire petroleum and natural gas reserves.
+Ghana produces and exports hydrocarbons such as sweet crude oil and natural gas.
+The 100%-state-owned filling station company, Ghana Oil Company, is the number one petroleum and gas filling station, and the 100%-state-owned state oil company Ghana National Petroleum Corporation oversees hydrocarbon exploration and production of petroleum and natural gas reserves.
 Ghana aims to further increase the output of oil to 2.2 e6oilbbl per day and gas to 1.2 e9cuft per day.
 The Jubilee Oil Field, which contains up to 3 Goilbbl of sweet crude oil, was discovered in 2007.
 Ghana is believed to have up to 5 Goilbbl to 7 Goilbbl of petroleum in reserves, which is the fifth-largest in Africa and the 21st-to-25th-largest proven reserves in the world.
-It also has up to 6 e12cuft of natural gas in reserves, which is the sixth-largest in Africa and the 49th-largest natural gas proven reserves in the world.
-Oil and gas exploration off Ghana's eastern coast on the Gulf of Guinea is ongoing, and the amount of both crude oil and natural gas continues to increase.
-The government has drawn up plans to nationalise Ghana's entire petroleum and natural gas reserves to increase government revenue.
+It also has up to 6 e12cuft of natural gas in reserves.
+The government has drawn up plans to nationalise petroleum and natural gas reserves to increase government revenue.